haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 In this file you find the cluster rank, the cluster ID (which is related to the size of the cluster, 1 being always the largest cluster), the number of models (n) in the cluster and the corresponding statistics (averages + standard deviations).
 The corresponding cluster PDB files will be found in the preceeding `09_seletopclusts` directory.

-While these simple text file can be easily checked from the command line already, they might be cumbersome to read.
+While these simple text files can be easily checked from the command line already, they might be cumbersome to read.
-For that reason we have developed a post-processing analysis that automatically generates html reports for all `caprieval` steps in the workflow.
+For that reason, we have developed a post-processing analysis that automatically generates html reports for all `caprieval` steps in the workflow.
 These are located in the respective `analysis/XX_caprieval` directories and can be viewed using your favorite web browser.

 <hr>